boiteasite/cmsuno/README.md

 ### Data ###

 CMSUno don't use MySQL but flat files in json.
 These files are stored in uno/data/.
-You can have different files for a plugins
+You can have different files for the same plugin.

-There are two options : "secret"/"not secret" and "available for all pages"/"only for a specific page" (see multipage plugin)
+There are two options : "secret"/"not secret" and "available for all pages"/"only for a specific page" (see multipage plugin) :

 * Not secret - available for all pages : uno/data/mydata.json
 * Not secret - only for this page : uno/data/name-of-the-page/mydata.json (name of the page : $Ubusy in php or Ubusy in JS)